In this section, EJCDC provides users with valuable information on using EJCDC documents.

 1. Engineering (Owner-Engineer, Engineer-Subconsultant)

-These documents were updated recently (2009-2015).
+These documents were updated recently (2018 – 2020).
 They include: Owner-Engineer Agreements (“full”, short-form, for studies, task orders) and Amendment form Structured as basic terms plus contract-specific exhibits with detailed menu of tasks/functions (scope of services).
 Most exhibits provide options (e.g., compensation methods).
 This family also includes Agreements with Consultants (geotech, architect, others), Joint Venture Agreement, Peer Review Agreement, and Program Management Agreement.
-A detailed review of the Engineering series of documents can be found here

 2. Construction (Owner-Contractor)